framed-data/sablono-tools/README.md

 * No macros: `template` is a function, not a macro
 * Operates in the ClojureScript environment, not Clojure
 * Operates on Sablono templates, not html
-* User-defined selector must be simply a Boolean function of the node, not a state machine
+* Selectors are simply Boolean functions of a node, not state machines
-* Simpler, no compile phase
+* Simpler, no compilation phase
 * Undoubtedly slower